-We are a development-stage biopharmaceutical company focused on the development and commercialization of prescription drugs targeting diseases of the central nervous system with a focus on the treatment of drug addiction, epilepsy and neuropathic pain.
+We are a development-stage biopharmaceutical company focused on the development and commercialization of prescription drugs targeting addiction and diseases of the central nervous system, such as epilepsy and neuropathic pain.
 We have two products in development.
 We are currently evaluating our lead product candidate, CPP-109 (our version of vigabatrin, a GABA aminotransferase inhibitor) for the treatment of cocaine addiction.
-CPP-109 has been granted "Fast Track" status by the U.S. Food & Drug Administration ("FDA") for the treatment of cocaine addiction, which indicates that the FDA has recognized that CPP-109 is intended for the treatment of a serious or life-threatening condition for which there is no effective treatment and which demonstrates the potential to address unmet medical needs.
+CPP-109 has been granted "Fast Track" status by the U.S. Food & Drug Administration ("FDA") for the treatment of cocaine addiction, which indicates that the FDA has recognized that CPP-109 is intended for the treatment of a serious or life-threatening condition for which there is no effective pharmacological treatment and which demonstrates the potential to address unmet medical needs.
 We also hope to evaluate CPP-109 for the treatment of other addictions and obsessive-compulsive disorders.
-Further we are in the early stages of developing CPP-115, which is another GABA aminotransferase inhibitor that we believe is more potent than vigabatrin but may have reduced side effects (e.g., visual field defects, or VFDs) from those associated with vigabatrin.
-We are planning to develop CPP-115 for several indications, including epilepsy, drug addiction and neuropathic pain.
+Further we are in the early stages of developing CPP-115, which is another GABA aminotransferase inhibitor that we believe is more potent than vigabatrin, but may have reduced side effects (e.g., visual field defects, or VFDs) from those associated with vigabatrin.
+We are planning to develop CPP-115 for several indications, including drug addiction, epilepsy and neuropathic pain.
 We believe that we control all current intellectual property for drugs that have a mechanism of action related to inhibition of GABA aminotransferase.